-Peer Mentoring for NF Residents.
-The State will offer regional peer mentoring contracts to identify and support individuals who wish to transition to the community from nursing facilities.
+Peer Outreach for NF Residents.
+The State will offer regional peer outreach contracts to identify and refer individuals who wish to transition to the community from nursing facilities.
 A separate effort will expand support for the current peer mentoring process for the developmentally disabled (DD) population described below, to include a family mentoring component.
-The peer mentoring contractors will be required to recruit, train, and maintain a cadre of peer mentors.
-These peer mentors will be persons with personal experience with community living, transitioning from an institutional setting, and/or in assisting others in transitioning.
-The State will develop training materials, outreach materials, and guidelines for the peer mentoring contractors.
-The peer mentor contractors will be responsible for intensive outreach in each NF and collecting and reporting data such as numbers of residents contacted, numbers of referrals, and other information as required by the State.
-Peer mentors will be responsible for contacting residents and presenting brief information about community living options.
+The peer outreach contractors will be required to recruit, train, and maintain a cadre of peers.
+These peers will be persons with non-professional life experience with disability, in particular experience transitioning from an institutional setting, and/or in assisting others in transitioning.
+The State will develop training materials, outreach materials, and guidelines for the peer outreach contractors.
+The peer outreach contractors will be responsible for intensive outreach in each NF and collecting and reporting data such as numbers of residents contacted, numbers of referrals, and other information as required by the State.
+Peers will be responsible for contacting residents and presenting brief information about community living options.
 This information about community living can be conveyed using any of the State prepared materials in an individual or group setting.